beaniegl/PasswordGenerator/README.md

 # PasswordGenerator
-A very basic password generator built in Java
+A very basic password generator built using Java.